mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 "Casra," thi said abruptly, but warmly.

 "It's a miracle your kaln made it.
-This is resilient."
+Thi's resilient."

 Casra nodded in quiet agreement and kept hae arms and legs wrapped around the child while thi watched the smolders turned to flames and then fire.
 Slowly their shivers settled and their wet clothes dried.
 The whole group was huddled closely around the fire now, squatting and staring at the only light in this place.